 - Warm almond butter, agave, vanilla and ½ teaspoon salt in a saucepan over medium heat

 - Remove from heat and stir pecans into almond butter mixture

 - Spread batter into an 8 x 8 inch baking dish and freeze for at least 1 hour

-fridge, cut into 1 x 3 inch bars; place on small (parchment paper lined) baking sheet
+- Remove from freezer, cut into 1 x 3 inch bars; place on small parchment paper lined baking sheet

 - Melt chocolate in saucepan over lowest heat possible